kubermatic-labs/kkp-using-argocd/README.md

 ### Installation of KKP with Argo Installation Steps
 For ease of installation, I have prepared a `Makefile` to just make commands easier to read.
 Internally, it just depends on helm, kubectl and kubermatic-installer binaries.
 But you will need to look at `make` target definitions in `Makefile` to adjust DNS names.

-**FIXME:** kubermatic-installer is currently referred from external location.
-We need to get it downloaded

 While for my demo, provided files would work, you would need to look through each file under `dev` folder and customize the values as per your need.

 ### Note about URLs: